Quantum Network: Security Assessment and Key Management: Abstract

 \section{Abstract}

-Quantum key distribution allows secure key distribution between remote communication parties.
-In a quantum network, multiple users are connected by quantum links for key distribution and classical links for encrypted data transmission.
+As an extension of quantum key distribution, secure communication among multiple users is an essential task in a quantum network.
 When the quantum network structure becomes complicated with a large number of users, it is important to investigate network issues, including security, key management, latency, reliability, scalability, and cost.
-In this work, we utilize the classical network theory and graph theory to establish a framework for a quantum network, addressing two critical issues, security and key management.
+In this work, we utilize the classical and graph theories to address two critical issues in a quantum network: security and key management.
 First, we design a communication scheme with the highest security level that trusts a minimum number of intermediate nodes.
 Second, when the quantum key is a limited resource, we design key management and data scheduling schemes to optimize the utility of data transmission.
-Our results can be directly applied to the current metropolitan and free-space quantum network implementations and can potentially be a standard approach for future quantum network designs.
+Our results can be directly applied to the current metropolitan and free-space quantum network implementations and potentially be a standard approach for future quantum network designs.

-\section{introduction}
+\section{Introduction}